Mainframe computer

-A mainframe computer, informally called a mainframe or big iron, is a computer used primarily by large organizations for critical applications like bulk data processing for tasks such as censuses, industry and consumer statistics, enterprise resource planning, and large-scale transaction processing.
-A mainframe computer is large but not as large as a supercomputer and has more processing power than some other classes of computers, such as minicomputers, servers, workstations, and personal computers.
+A mainframe computer, informally called a mainframe, maxicomputer, or big iron, is a computer used primarily by large organizations for critical applications like bulk data processing for tasks such as censuses, industry and consumer statistics, enterprise resource planning, and large-scale transaction processing.
+A mainframe computer is large but not as large as a supercomputer and has more processing power than some other classes of computers, such as minicomputers, workstations, and personal computers.
 Most large-scale computer-system architectures were established in the 1960s, but they continue to evolve.
 Mainframe computers are often used as servers.

 The term mainframe was derived from the large cabinet, called a main frame, that housed the central processing unit and main memory of early computers.
 Later, the term mainframe was used to distinguish high-end commercial computers from less powerful machines.

 Design

 Modern mainframe design is characterized less by raw computational speed and more by: